 This is a computer science course that explores the creation of both computer animation and video game design.
-Students will use modern java-based programming software to learn the foundations of programming.
+Students will use a modern JavaScript programming software, to learn the foundations of programming.
+In addition, students will use Gamemaker to create various types of games.
 This is an introductory design course in which students are not required to have any programming knowledge or advanced computer skills.
+Coursework is accomplished through drag and drop graphics rather than typing and creating code.